ghosh-triyas/BFuse-Net/README.md

 # BFuse-Net: Bonferroni Mean Operator-aided Fusion of Neural Networks for Medical Image Classification
-Presented in '5th International Conference on Medical Imaging and Computer-Aided Diagnosis (MICAD)', 19 - 21 Nov 2024, University of Manchester, UK.
+Accepted in '5th International Conference on Medical Imaging and Computer-Aided Diagnosis (MICAD)', 19 - 21 Nov 2024, University of Manchester, UK.